artemdudkin/pm2sd/doc/d-bus-black-magic.md

 2. Do `loginctl enable-linger <user>` from privileged user.

-3. As Red Hat disabled the systemd user service, please follow [this instruction from SO](https://serverfault.com/a/1026914):
+3. As Red Hat disabled the systemd user service, please follow [this instruction from SO](https://serverfault.com/a/1026914) to enable systemd user service for selected user:

 > I've noticed the tableau server uses --user systemd services - they even have a note about this in their docs: https://help.tableau.com/current/server-linux/en-us/systemd_user_service_error.htm
 >